MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-conversation-control.md

  > [!div class=mx-imgBorder]
  > ![Use the consult option to launch the consulting list](../../media/oceh-cc-options-ellipsis-consult.png "Use the consult option to launch the consulting list")

 You can use a keyboard shortcut to see the list of agents and/or the supervisor who are available for consultation.
-Press the forward slash (/) key and the letter C (**/C**).
+Type the forward slash (/) key and the letter c (**/c**).

+### Search for consulting participants

+After you type **/c** in the communication panel messaging area, you can continue typing the name of the participant and if it is present, the names are filtered and displayed to you.

 ## Transfer the conversation